spacetab-io/vue-components/stories/documentation/select.md

 </st-select>
 ```

-Also you can change/extend inner dropdown's props via `dropdown-props` (same with `collapser-popper-props`):
+Also you can change/extend inner dropdown's props via `dropdown-props` (same with `collapser-popper-props` for multiple select):

 ```html
 <st-select v-model="singleValue"